 The majority of criminal justice graduates end up in law enforcement, doing anything from patrol officer to detective work.
 If you're already a police officer, know that a criminal justice degree makes you a more attractive candidate to be promoted to detective.

 The detective field is very important in solving major crimes within a city or state.
 As a detective, you interview people and witnesses, collect evidence, and build a case to make arrests that help keep a community and city safe.

 In addition, the pay and benefits are competitive, as the average salary in America hovers around 80,000 dollars.
 Better yet, you don't have to wear a uniform—you can wear jeans to work.

 This is a very lucrative and attractive career if you pursue a forensics degree in combination with a criminal justice degree.
 Studying physics, biology, chemistry, or psychology can turn you into an ideal candidate at any crime department; it makes you knowledgeable of crime as well as the science behind it.

 Jobs you could grab include forensics psychologist, blood pattern analyst, forensics science technician, or ballistics expert.
-As a forensics specialist, you’ll look at a crime scene, see what transpired, and give detectives a detailed account of what happened.
-This position requires a lot of technical skill and great analytical capabilities.
+As a forensics specialist, you'll look at a crime scene, see what transpired, and give detectives a detailed account of what happened.
+This position requires a lot of technical skills and great analytical capabilities.